oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/service-mesh/linkerd-using-to-troubleshoot-problems.md

   - `curl -i -k -X GET -u jack:password https://<external IP>/sm/stocklevel`

-(As usual the first response may take a short while)
+(As usual the first response may take a short while, if you get a 503 error it means that the Kubernetes is waiting for the stockmanager to come online.

 Depending on if you get an error you'll get something similar to the following